jeffreyyang3/jeffs_frontend_lib/README.md

 # noname
-This is my own frontend framework written with typescript/webpack.
-It's not done.
-Use some other established framework.
+This is my own frontend library written from scratch with Typescript.
+Aims to provide declarative DOM/data reactivity with features similar to those in Vue.js.
+WIP